pilotmoon/popclipweb/site/terms.md

 _You_: a free trial user or a licensed user of the product.

+_Authorized Reseller_: a business authorized by me to to sell license keys for the product to end customers (see
+[Appendix A](#appendix-a-authorized-resellers-and-subscription-services)).

 _App Store_: Apple's Mac App Store.

-_Reseller_: a business with whom I have an arrangement to sell licenses to end customers on my behalf (see
-[Appendix A](#appendix-a-authorized-resellers-and-subscription-services)).

 ## Free trial